 The movie didn't originally end on a joke.
 After the scene with Grampa at the refrigerator, it was supposed to cut to the surviving Lost Boys regrouping in the sunken hotel.
 The last shot was of a mural on the wall, made in the early 1900s, with Max in it - looking exactly the same as he did today.
 All of this appeared in an early draft of the script, but ultimately was never filmed.

 During the climax of the film, Edgar Frog states that "when a vampire bites it, it's never a pretty sight.
 Some yell and scream, some go quietly.
 Some explode, some implode, but all will try to take you with them."
 All the vampires follow these four deaths exactly.
-Marko when staked by Edgar screams as he dies, Paul dissolves in a bathtub of holy water causing the plumbing in the house to implode on itself, Dwayne and Max blow up and Paul dies very quietly and with minimal struggle.
+Marko when staked by Edgar screams as he dies, Paul dissolves in a bathtub of holy water causing the plumbing in the house to implode on itself, Dwayne and Max blow up and David dies very quietly and with minimal struggle.